 The Wickham, Fortitude Valley: Having a beer with your best mate can be tricky when they can’t drink because they’re literally a canine, but at least you can bring them along to the beer garden at The Wickham.
 The bright astro turf, cute decor and fancied-up pub food make it a great all-rounder for you and your dog.

 Green Beacon Brewing Co, Teneriffe: ‘Dogs in pubs’ are three words that just sound really delightful together.
-What could be sweeter than knocking back a fresh Green Beacon frothie and enjoying food truck favourites to the tune of Mr Burger and Phatboys with your best four-legged mate by your side?
+What could be sweeter than knocking back a fresh Green Beacon frothie and enjoying food truck favourites with your best four-legged mate by your side?
 Dogs aren’t just banished to a post outside, either – you can bring them into the venue on a lead.

 Revel Brewing Co., Bulimba: Bulimba’s main drag of Oxford Street is chock-full with dog-friendly outposts, but if you’re after a leisurely beer-garden vibe then Revel Brewing Co. should be your first port of call.
-Every Sunday afternoon the brewery hosts pups and pots events, with free dog biscuits for pooches that come along for a session.
+Every Sunday afternoon the brewery hosts Dog Days events, with free dog biscuits for pooches that come along for a session.

 Brown Dog Cafe, Woolloongabba: Another giveaway namesake, the Brown Dog Cafe is no stranger to a bit of canine-friendly action.
 Chow down on a Big Dog’s Breakfast with all the trimmings while your dog gets showered in love and affection from passers-by.

-BLVD Bar & Cafe, North Lakes: Yo North Lakes!
+BLVD Bar & Cafe, North Lakes: Hey North Lakes!
 Your canine prayers have been answered – BLVD not only serve up some damn tasty fare, but they are fans of all things doggo.
-Not content with just a hashtag, the folks here have created a whole dang Instagram account dedicated to the more hairy visitors that come by the establishment.
+Your Sunday brunch plans are sorted.

 Brewski, Petrie Terrace: If you take your brews and chews as seriously as you take your love of your pooch, Brewski is the place to go.
 This bustling Caxton Street bar has craft beer for days, a mouth-watering selection of eats and a dedicated vegan menu to boot – all-around animal lovers.
 There is ample street seating where you and your fur-baby are both welcome to hang.